omeka/omeka-s-enduser/docs/sites/site_pages.md

 You can add multiple items to the list.

 ### List of sites
-This block displays a list of the sites on your Omeka S install.
+This block displays a list of all of the sites on your Omeka S install.
 This block has the following options:

 ![List of sites block](../sites/sitesfiles/sitepg_slist1.png)

 - Sort sites by: Alphabetical order (A-Z); Oldest first; newest first.
 By default this is set to alphabetical.
 - Max number of sites allows you to limit the number of sites which display at once.
 If left blank, all sites will display.
 - A checkbox to turn on pagination, applied only if you set a limit.
-- Show site summaries.
+- A checkbox to show site summaries.
+- A checkbox to exclude the current site from the list.

 This image shows a List of sites block, sorted oldest first, with no limits: